 “Before my village partnered with CREATE!, I didn’t have any way to make a living,” she says.
 “I was depending on my husband for supporting my children.”

 With nine people to take care of in her family, it has made a big difference for Faty to be able to work in the cooperative garden.
-Here, she can grow food to eat and sell in the local market, as well as receive training on sustainable agriculture and financial literacy, without having to travel far or leave her village.
+Here, she can grow food to eat and sell in the local market.
+She also receives training on sustainable agriculture and financial literacy, without having to travel far or leave her village.

 Keur Daouda partnered with CREATE! in 2016, so they are still in the early stages of the five-year program.
 “Right now, I’m following the technicians’ guidance and memorizing many gardening techniques,” Faty explains.
 “After graduation, I look forward to being able to manage my own garden.”